 Students adding a course(s) after the last day of the listed add/drop deadlines for a specific term or semester will be assessed a $100 Late Registration fee per transaction.
 These dates are listed under “Important Dates” on the Office of the Registrar webpage for each semester or term.

 A fee of $35 is charged to replace lost or stolen student IDs.
-If an ID card has been damaged, it must be brought to the Concierge Desk and replaced for a fee of $10.
+If an ID card has been damaged, it can be brought to the Business Operations Office in AUC 207 for replacement.

 On the Road is an orientation program expected of all new students.
 Select On the Road trips include nominal fees that are noted at the time of trip registration.
 When requesting to participate in On the Road trips with fees, students agree to incur that the trip’s fee will be billed to their student account by Student Involvement and Leadership.

 Parking on the PLU campus is by decal only.
 Students must register their vehicles within 48 hours of the vehicle being brought to campus.
 Registration decal rates are published at www.plu.edu/campus-safety/parking/.
 Failure to register will result in a fine.